MeriDK/AstroM3/README.md

 python src/main.py --config configs/config-meta-full.yaml
 ```

-**Note:** Since subdatasets are sampled from predefined train/val/test splits, CLIP models must be pre-trained and fine-tuned using the same random seed to maintain data consistency.
+**Note 1:** Since subdatasets are sampled from predefined train/val/test splits, CLIP models must be pre-trained and fine-tuned using the same random seed to maintain data consistency.

 For example:
 ✅ Pre-training on the full dataset with random seed `66` and fine-tuning on a 25% subset with the same seed `66` ensures proper data separation.
 ❌ Pre-training on the full dataset with random seed `123` and fine-tuning on a 25% subset with seed `66` will cause data leakage, as some training samples from pre-train will end up in the validation or test set in fine-tune.

+**Note 2:** After pre-training the CLIP models, update the paths in `CLIP_WEIGHTS` (located at the top of `main.py`) to the correct local directories on your machine.
+Otherwise, the weights will be downloaded from Hugging Face.

 ---